trpc/trpc/www/docs/further/further-reading.md

 The philosophy of the _"Zero-API data layer"_ is the main common denominator in tRPC & Blitz.

-Blitz adds this data layer into Next.js core, resulting in a more native, integrated DX.
-But tRPC is a standalone library that can be used with any app or framework without buying in to the Next.js runtime.
+Blitz is a full-stack framework & achieves this by maintaining an up-to-date fork of Next.js and adding it into core - resulting in a more integrated developer experience. tRPC is a set of libraries that mainly focuses on the API-layer that can be used with any app or framework, resulting in no framework lock-in of React or Blitz' fork of Next.js.

 ### Benefits with tRPC

 - Easy HTTP caching of queries as requests are made with `GET` rather than `POST` _(Blitz.js is planning on adding support for this too)_
 - Query batching out-of-the-box
+- Works great with React Native
 - Not tied to React or the Next.js runtime
 - Can be added to existing brownfield projects and adopted incrementally
 - WebSockets transport